emmanuel39hanks/trpc-kanban-board-app/README.md

 # Kanban Board App

-This is a simple Kanban board application built with Next.js, tRPC, Prisma, and React Beautiful DnD.
+This is a Kanban board application built with Next.js, tRPC, Prisma, and React Beautiful DnD.
 It allows users to create boards, add cards to columns, and drag and drop cards between columns.

 Demo: [View Kanban Board App](https://trpc-kanban-board-app-jfvc.vercel.app/)